What is the test for committal at an extradition hearing?

 How best to address this new issue in the context of a confirmation hearing under Section 19 of the Divorce Act?
 (New Brunswick, Canada)

-What is the test for exclusive possession of the marital home?
+What is the test for a claim of undue hardship under the Child Support Guidelines?
 (New Brunswick, Canada)

 X